Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: odd-extremal case

 and $|R \cap B| = m$ by a similar calculation.
 Also every vertex of $R$ is palatable, since by construction $Q_1$ and $Q_2$ cover all non-palatable vertices.
-This completes Step~(II), and Step~(III) then gives the desired Hamilton path.

-Finally, for the running time observe that for Step~(I) we can list the $\gamma$-good pairs and triples, construct the grid $L$, form the auxiliary bipartite graphs $G_A$ and $G_B$ and list all palatable vertices in time $O(n^4)$.
-Then, for Step~(II), we can form the paths $Q_1$ and $Q_2$ in time $O(n^3)$ by repeated exhaustive search for which pair to choose next.
-Finally, for Step~(III) we need to find perfect matchings in each of $G[(R \cap A) \cup Z']$ and $G[(R \cap B) \cup Z]$, which we can do in time $O(n^4)$ using Edmond's blossom algorithm~\cite{Ed65}. \end{proof}
+It follows that $L$ can swallow $R$, so there is a path $P$ in $H$ with vertex set $R \cup L$ and with ends $p_0$ and $q_0$.
+This gives a Hamilton path $Q_1PQ_2$ in $H$ with ends $s_1$ and $s_2$.
+The argument for the running time is essentially identical to that in the proof of Lemma~\ref{lem:evenextrhampathsplit}. \end{proof}

 Recalling the proof strategy at the start of the section, we will use the following simple proposition to find the short path $P$ whose ends are to be connected using the Hamilton path connecting lemma (Lemma~\ref{lem:oddhampath}).